olivier-bernard-creatis/olivier-bernard-creatis.github.io/_pages/cv.md

 ======
 * Since 2023: Deputy director of the CREATIS laboratory
 * Since 2023: Meta-Reviewer of IEEE ISBI international conference
+* Since 2023: Associate editor of IEEE transactions on Ultrasonics, Ferroelectrics, and Frequency Control
 * Since 2020: Head of the [MYRIAD](https://creatis-myriad.github.io/) image analysis and modeling research team at CREATIS
-* Since 2023: Associate editor of IEEE transactions on Ultrasonics, Ferroelectrics, and Frequency Control
-* 2022: Associate editor of IEEE ISBI'22 international conference
 * 2013-2016: Associate editor of IEEE transactions on Image Processing
 * 2014: Associate editor of IEEE ICIP'14 and ISBI'14 international conferences